Azure/aci-deploy/README.md

 3. Paste the json response from above Azure CLI to your GitHub Repository > Settings > Secrets > Add a new secret > **AZURE_CREDENTIALS**
 4. Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret in Azure login action with your secret (Refer to the example below)

-## Deploying a normal container image to Azure Container Instances
+## Build and Deploy a Node.JS App to Azure Container Instances

 ```yaml